lennemo09/intro-to-python-tutoring/Homework/Week 1/Homework1.md

 ﻿# Python Intro - Week 1 Homework
+## Revision
+Variable is a 'name' assigned to a certain value used to refer to that value.
+The value assigned to a variable name can be changed at any time.

+A variable name must be a single "word", as in there is no space inbetween the characters and it can only contain letters, numbers and underscore '_'.

+For example, if you would like to name a variable "student name" it must be written as: `student_name`, `studentName` or `studentname`.
+To assign a variable to a value, use the following syntax: `variableName = "some arbitrary value"` You can read this as: variableName **is** some arbitrary value.

+Some examples of variables being assigned to a value:
+- `this_number = 1` : This number IS 1.
+- `newest_student_name = "Alice"` : Newest student's name is Alice.
+- `shopping_list = ["orange","apple","banana"]`:  Shopping list is orange, apple and banana
+## Homework
 ### Excercise 1
 Write a program to add two numbers and print them to the screen.
 ##### Example: